Friday, April 5, 2024

 Well, actually everybody I know, who themselves adopted the concept of styles, have the similar problem with poorly styled documents.
 Styles are like a batch format update, which can't be done easily with formatting.

 CSS is nothing different and therefore I highly utilize styles in all content editors I created so far, including Quiky.
-I'm more on the opposite side, I don't offer paragraph formatting at all and allow paragraph styling instead.
-Formatting is for inline text only, like bold or italics, but not underline, because user might confuse it with link.
+I'm more on the opposite side, I don't offer paragraph formatting at all and allow only paragraph styling instead.
+Formatting is for inline text only, like bold or italics, but not underline, because user might confuse it with a link.

 It's in compliance with general guidelines of typography – a paragraph should use only a single font and single font size, which on websites are defined anyway.
 Changing color may be a problem, if you decide to restyle your site in the future and use different background color (like a dark version) and may impact accessibility for impaired users.
+The latter requires color not to convey any additional meaning, rendering it quite useless.

 I found a mock, where almost every toolbar item is... meh.